April 27

 What's So Great About Induction Cooking?

-Induction is fast, safe, and very, very responsive--even faster to respond to temperature changes than gas heat.
+Induction is fast, safe, and very responsive--even more responsive to temperature changes than gas heat.

-And if you invest in a high-end induction burner or full-sized induction cooktop or range, induction cooking is more precise than gas heating even at the low end: you can control to as low as 80F on some induction cookers (like the Vollrath Mirage Pro).
+If you invest in a high-end induction burner or full-sized induction cooktop or range, induction cooking is more precise than gas heating even at the low end: you can control to temps as low as 80F on some induction cookers (like the Vollrath Mirage Pro).

-The burner gets hot only from residual pan heat--yes, it's hot, but not nearly as hot as a conventional gas or electric burner.
-This is the primary reason it's safer than other kinds of heating.
+The burner gets hot only from residual pan heat--yes, it's hot, but not nearly as hot as a gas or conventional electric burner.
+This is the main reason it's safer than other kinds of heating.

 Because the cooktop itself doesn't heat, it makes cleanup easy: you can wipe it right off with a damp cloth, and there's never cooked on foods to scrape off of it.

-In fact, because there's no open flame or heating of the cooktop itself, you can even spread newspapers, paper towels, or a silicone mat to catch grease splatters if you're cooking something messy.
-This also helps to protect the cooktop from scratches if you're using heavy or rough-bottomed pans like cast iron.
+In fact, because there's no open flame or heating of the cooktop itself, you can even spread newspapers, paper towels, or a silicone mat to catch grease splatters if you're cooking something messy (like bacon).
+This also helps protect the cooktop from scratches if you're using rough-bottomed pans like cast iron.

-Easy cleanup is one of the greatest features of induction--and when you're comparing to full-sized cooktops or ranges, the cleanup factor is even more impressive.
+Easy cleanup is one of the best features of induction--and when you're comparing to full-sized cooktops or ranges, the cleanup factor is even more impressive.

-Induction is also the most efficient way to heat food.
+Induction is also the most efficient way to cook food.
 Roughly 90% of the heat goes directly into the pan--which is excellent compared to both conventional electric and gas cooking.

-Induction is also a much cleaner heat than gas.
+Induction is also cleaner heat than gas.
 It reduces indoor air pollution, with no sacrifice in performance like you would have with conventional electric burners.

 back to top